Ion Madan

-Ion Madan is a Moldovan politician, who served as member of the Parliament of Moldova (1990 — 1994).
+Ion Madan (born 21 March 1948) is a Moldovan politician, who served as member of the Parliament of Moldova (1990 — 1994).

 Ion Madan is one of the 278 signatories of the Declaration of Independence of the Republic of Moldova signed on 27 August 1991.

 At the time of electing as a deputy, he was working as chief energetician at the "Moldsviazistroi" Trust in Durlești, the suburb of Chișinău.
 He was elected from the Chişinău constituency.